MBchowdary/GitCommitHistory/README.md

 4. We will populate recycler view with some dummy data -> To make sure UI work is done
 5. We will get data from "https://api.github.com/repos/mojombo/grit/commits" and add depedant libraraies Retorfit, Rxjava, and GSON convertor
+6. We will use dagger at the End, For now main goal is get data from end point and display it to user. a.)
+Added Retofit and Gson Instances to the activity.